The Ultimate Guide to a Roth IRA for Kids

 You will open the account with both of you on it, but you are the guardian.

-While many do offer them a Charles Schwab, makes it easy with a page dedicated to it.
+While many do offer them, Charles Schwab makes it easy with a page dedicated to it.

 If they have income, you have a funded retirement and have extra money then you may consider letting them spend the money and you contributing or you may match.